AI Is Redefining What \"Senior Engineer\" Means

 System design.
 Understanding how components fit together.
 Where service boundaries should be.
 What to build, what to buy, what to defer.
 An LLM can generate a microservice, but it can't tell you whether your system needs one.

 Organizational knowledge.
 Understanding the codebase's history.
 Why that weird service exists.
 Which team owns that edge case.
 Who tried this approach three years ago and why it failed.
 This context lives in people's heads and Slack threads, not in code.
-Birgitta Böckeler's Exploring Generative AI series on Martin Fowler's site has been documenting this gap since 2023: AI tools can generate any artifact, but they can't navigate the organizational terrain that determines which artifact matters.
+Birgitta Böckeler's Exploring Generative AI series on Martin Fowler's site has been documenting this gap since 2023.

 None of these are "coding skills" in the traditional sense.
 All of them get more valuable as AI handles more of the implementation.